-[5.1.D] CSP shall have established documented procedures to forward Customers' complaints that deal with ambiguities or non-compliance of the CSP with requirements of the Code to the Monitoring Body.
+[5.1.D] CSP shall have established documented procedures to ensure that its personnel is aware of the adherence to and the requirements of the Code to adequately deal with related Customer inquiries.

-[5.1.E] CSP shall transparently communicate a mechanism to Customers how they may file a complaint with regards to Section 7.8 of this Code.
+[5.1.E] CSP shall transparently communicate to Customers its adherence to the Code, at least as laid down in Section 7.6.4 of this Code.